Fe1ix789/Exploratory_Data_Analysis-ggplot2/README.md

 # Exploratory Data Analysis using ggplot2 #

+Using 10.000 Credit Card transaction of tourists in Madrid over a 2 day timeframe, the goal is to visualise the data and make recommendations to how best make use of the knowledge gained.

 ----
 ## Assignment Details ##

 Define specific use cases in which credit card transaction data can add real value.
 The goal is to discover different insights from the data through 5 - 8 data visualization (with GGPlot2) and then transform them into potential business outcomes.
 Insights are wanted, Design is secondary.

-The dataset consists of 10,000 credit card transactions performed by tourists in the city of Madrid during a month.

 ## Final Report ##